 The above considerations, plus the fact that on average, women live around four years longer than men³, are reasons why it can be helpful for females to pay more attention to their super.

 Here are some tips to get you going.

 1. Develop a budget

 Drawing up a budget can help you assess how you are spending your hard-earned money and trim off non-essential expenses such as a magazine subscription or gym membership that you’ve not been using.
 You may find our Budget Planner Calculator useful for this exercise.

 2. Small contributions can add up

-Making small, regular contributions sooner rather than later, can have a positive compounding effect on your overall super balance and ensure you have enough to fund your golden years.
-Choose from a range of options to top up your super and you and/or your partner may save on taxes.
+Making small, regular contributions sooner rather than later, can have a positive compounding effect on your overall super balance and help ensure you have enough to fund your golden years.
+Find out more about the different ways you can grow your super and how you and/or your partner may save on taxes.

 3. Review your super investment

 Log in to your account to review your investment to ensure you have chosen options that meet your needs.
 Read more about things to consider when selecting your investments.

 While you are logged in to your account, check that we have your tax file number (TFN) and your latest contact details.
 These are important so that your super won’t get lost if you change jobs and you are not paying excess tax.